Thanhngocpham200893/STATE-instructions/CDD/README.md

 **CDD profile along z direction**

-    CDD profile along z direction is a good indicator to see charge transfer from surface to adsorbate along work function difference.
+    CDD profile along z direction is a good indicator to see charge transfer, along work function difference.

     To obtain CDD profile, we need to get average charge density in xy plane from STATE code.
     This can be done by grep CHGPRO: nfout_scf
                #z in Bohr #average charge density #Total potential #Electrostatic potential
     CHGPRO:      0.0000      0.2719382313     -0.6020253332      0.0512838242
     CHGPRO:      0.1562      0.2612894534     -0.6030569100      0.0362552707
-    ## the value in coluum #5 i.e electrostatic potential is used to get vacuum level of slab
+    ## the value in coluum #5 i.e electrostatic potential is used to get vacuum level of slab.
+    Therefore, we need to take the second and third collums (z in Bohr and average charge density) for three systems.

+    Please prepare the z and charge density for three systems into three files chg_total.dat, chg_no.dat, and chg_sur.dat